256dpi/naos/README.md

 The `naos-explorer` **TUI tool** and macOS **desktop app** are used to inspect, configure, and interact with NAOS-enabled devices over the supported connectivity standards.
 Groups of multiple NAOS devices can be managed with the `naos-fleet` **CLI tool**.

-Finally, the **Go, TypeScript and Swift libraries** can be used to build web, mobile and desktop applications that interface with NAOS devices comfortably.
+Finally, the **Go, TypeScript, and Swift libraries** can be used to build web, mobile and desktop applications that interface with NAOS devices comfortably.

 ## Features